 Use of originals requires an appointment.
 A fragile original scrapbook is closed to researchers.

-The records of New York City Kraushaar Galleries measure 91.9 linear feet and date from its establishment in 1885 to 2006.
+The records of New York City Kraushaar Galleries measure 91.9 linear feet and 0.181 GB and date from 1877 to 2006.
 Three-fourths of the collection documents the gallery's handling of contemporary American paintings, drawings, and sculpture through correspondence with artists, private collectors, museums, galleries, and other art institutions, interspersed with scattered exhibition catalogs and other materials.
 Also included are John F. Kraushaar's estate records; artists' files; financial ledgers documenting sales and gallery transactions; consignment and loan records; photographs of artwork; sketchbooks and drawings by James Penney, Louis Bouché, and others; and two scrapbooks.

-Processing of the collection was supported with funding from the Getty Grant Program and the Smithsonian Collections Care Fund.
+Funding for the processing of this collection was provided by the Getty Foundation and the Smithsonian Institution Collections Care Fund

 Archives of American Art, Smithsonian Institution, 750 9th St. NW, Washington, D.C.
 20001